johngeorgewright/stream/docs/timelines.md

 Sometimes you may want to create an expectation that the timeline should **never** reach.
 Use the capital `X` for such a scenario.

-For example, the `buffer` transformer's test uses this to test when the buffer's `notifier` close even will close the source stream:
+For example, the `buffer` transformer's test uses this to test that the buffer's `notifier` close event will close the source stream:

 ```
 --1--2--3---X